FortiPower/PowerFGT/README.md

 ### Virtual IP

-You can create a new Address Group `Add-FGTFirewallVip`, retrieve its information `Get-FGTFirewallVip`, or delete it `Remove-FGTFirewallVip`.
+You can create a new Virtual IP `Add-FGTFirewallVip`, retrieve its information `Get-FGTFirewallVip`, or delete it `Remove-FGTFirewallVip`.

 ```powershell